-A floating support cage and a soft inner sleeve are combined to create a dynamic fit system.
+A floating support cage and a soft inner sleeve are combined, creating a dynamic fit system.
 This technology is called the ISOFIT.
-Its primary purpose is to adapt to the movements and shape of the foot.
+It adapts to the movements and shape of the foot.

 The combination of the sock-like feel of the ISOFIT and the engineered performance kit makes up the ISOKNIT.
 This component of the shoe gives additional support and breathability to the platform.
 Freedom of movement is also encouraged by this ISOKNIT.